core-wg/draft-dns-over-coap/draft-lenders-dns-over-coaps.md

 --- abstract

-The Constrained Application Protocol (CoAP) is the de-facto transfer protocol for the Internet of Things (IoT).
-Besides providing REST capabilities for constrained nodes it provides an encrypted transport utilizing DTLS known as CoAPS.
-This transport can be used for encrypted DNS communication within the IoT.
-This documents defines how to transport DNS queries and responses via CoAPS.
+This document defines a protocol for sending DNS messages over the DTLS-Secured Constrained Application Protocol (CoAPS).
+Using the REST architecture specified in CoAP and the security features of DTLS, DNS over CoAPS provides encrypted DNS messages for constrained devices in the Internet of Things (IoT) based on common interfaces.

 --- middle